pyarmak/entrada-1x-docs/user/docs/schedulingevents/create.md

 **Import CSV File**

 * You will need to have a file prepared with your schedule information.
 This could include date, start time, faculty, audience, location, duration (in minutes) attendance required, etc.  For a detailed list of event information please see below.
-* Depending on the events you're scheduling it may be useful to download an existing schedule from elsewhere in Entrada, modify it, and upload it as your new schedule.
+* Depending on the events you're scheduling it may be useful to download an existing schedule from elsewhere in Elentra, modify it, and upload it as your new schedule.
 * Click on Import CSV File.
 * Drag and drop or browse your computer to find the required file and then click Import.
-* Use the drag and drop tools to match the information in your CSV with the relevant fields in Entrada.
+* Use the drag and drop tools to match the information in your CSV with the relevant fields in Elentra.
 Suggested matches will display in red.
 Click 'Import'.

 **Manually Add New Event**